Pinkster: In modern times

 Since the 1970s, efforts have been made to resurrect Pinkster in New York, such as at Philipsburg Manor House, an 18th-century living history museum located in Sleepy Hollow, New York, once the central location for milling and mercantile operations in the Hudson Valley.
-Every Spring, Philipsburg Manor recreates an authentic celebration of Pinkster in North America, combining both Dutch and African traditions.
+Every spring, Philipsburg Manor recreates an authentic celebration of Pinkster in North America, combining both Dutch and African traditions.
 In Albany, New York Pinksterfest has been incorporated into the city's annual Tulip Festival, celebrated on Mother's Day.

 For guests of all ages, Djembes and Dance—which includes a recreation of a colonial Pinkster festival—is a delightful and instructive experience.
 The occasion recognizes both slavery's tyranny in New York and its final defeat.
 With more than a century's worth of Hudson Valley Pinkster celebrations combined, it is the only true Pinkster recreation in North America.
 Children's games like ninepins and stilts, holiday-specific baked products, egg-dyeing, and European-style country dance all derive from Dutch culture.
 A spectacular parade, storytelling, drumming, dance, and the selection of a Pinkster King all stem from African custom.
 The Philipses, affluent Dutch merchants, held the Upper Mills property at Philipsburg Manor, which at the time covered more than 50,000 acres.
 There year-round dwelt a community of 23 enslaved Africans who ran a grist mill and a sizable farm.
 The Philipses leased out manor property to European tenants, many of whom were Dutch, who planted wheat as a cash crop.
-We don't know if the African and Dutch inhabitants of the manor attended one of the larger neighboring metropolitan festivals or hosted their own Pinkster celebrations in Philipsburg throughout the 1700s.
+It's unknown if the African and Dutch inhabitants of the manor attended one of the larger neighboring metropolitan festivals or hosted their own Pinkster celebrations in Philipsburg throughout the 1700s.

 Pinkster is still recognized as an official holiday in The Netherlands, though many of the early types of celebrations are no longer in fashion, rendering the long weekend more just a basic holiday for all.

 An early scene in Kaitlyn Greenidge's historical novel Libertie (Algonquin Books, 2021) is set during a Pinkster celebration in New York.